ReVanced/revanced-documentation/docs/revanced-resources/troubleshooting.md

 ## 28 SponsorBlock does not work

 The servers of SponsorBlock are likely having issues right now.
 Review the [current status](https://status.sponsor.ajay.app/) of SponsorBlock.

+## 29 Childrens/music videos do not play, and an error is shown

+A YouTube account is required to play most children's videos.
+Ensure you are logged into a YouTube account and that incognito mode is not enabled.

 ## 30 Patched app does not work with Android Auto